PierreF/tsbs/docs/prometheus.md

 **Prometheus Remote Storage support requires [VictoriaMetrics support][victoriametrics-pull-request].**

 [Prometheus](https://github.com/prometheus/prometheus) is a monitoring system and time series database.
-Prometheus offers a set of interfaces that allow integrating with remote storage systems.
-(see [Remote Storage integrations](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations)).
+Prometheus offers a set of interfaces that allow integrating with remote storage systems (see [Remote Storage integrations](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations)).
 This additional guide explains how the data generated for the TSBS is stored, additional flags available when using the data importer (`tsbs_load_prometheus`),